 Fee: 50 THB

-In addition to single admission tickets in each location, there are also ticket packages that include 3 – 4 locations, which will be cheaper than buying independent tickets.
+In addition to single admission tickets at each location, there are also ticket packages that include 3 – 4 places, which will be cheaper than buying individual tickets.

 Doi Tung Palace, Mae Fah Luang Garden, and Hall of Inspiration